Make the most of your bank holiday, there is loads to do in Belfast this Bank Holiday weekend, from 25 – 28 August!

 This bank holiday weekend, visit the 140 species of animal that live at Belfast Zoo!
 Get a close-up look at the elephants, giraffes, sea lions, penguins, apes, bears and much more; in what is one of the oldest tourist attractions in Northern Ireland.
 Pack a picnic or enjoy snacks from the café, while the kids explore the playground.

 There’s lots to explore at Castle Ward’s estate and gardens, which are open throughout the bank holiday weekend.
 Kids will love the farmyard and playroom in the Barn, while grown-ups can visit the artist’s studios and see the resident makers at work.
-Stroll some of the 36km of trails or rent bikes from the Clearsky Adventure Centre.
-And don’t miss the historic farmyard, the filming location of Winterfell in Game of Thrones.
+Stroll some of the 36km of trails or rent bikes and don’t miss the historic farmyard, the filming location of Winterfell in Game of Thrones.

 Ideas & Inspiration